Cystic fibrosis mainly affects younger children. People with cystic fibrosis can still lead an active life when the condition is properly managed.

-Cystic fibrosis is an inherited condition.
+CF is an inherited condition.
 For someone to have CF, they need to inherit the defective gene from both of their parents.

 If two carriers have a child, there is a:

-- 25% (1 in 4) chance the child will have CF
+- 25 percent, or 1 in 4, chance the child will have CF

 Tests and diagnosis

-There is currently no cure for CF. There are, however, forms of treatment that can be used in order to tackle the symptoms of the disease and improve the quality of life.
-CF symptoms can vary from person to person, and so treatment plans for people with CF will be individualized.3
+There is currently no cure for CF. Treatment can manage the symptoms of the disease, however, and improve quality of life.
+Symptoms can vary and treatment plans will be individualized.

-An example of the ACT would be "postural drainage and percussion;" a person with CF has their chest and back clapped whilst they sit, stand or lie in a position that should help to free up mucus.
+An example of ACT would be postural drainage and percussion.
+A therapist claps the patient's chest and back while they sit, stand, or lie in a position that should help to free up mucus.

 Other drugs, such as ibuprofen and azithromycin, have been found to preserve and improve lung function, and are now considered to be a part of standard therapy for people with CF.

-- Wash hands frequently
+- washing the hands frequently

-- Get a flu shot every year
+- getting a flu shot every year

-- Do not smoke and avoid second-hand smoke
+- not smoking and avoiding second-hand smoke

 Other forms of treatment